Pixalesce/Latex-Certificate-Generator/README.md

 # Certificate Generator

 This tool generates professional certificates from a LaTeX template for a list of participants.
+You can run it either:
+- Using the graphical user interface (GUI) - Easiest method
-You can run it either natively (with Python and LaTeX installed) or using Docker (recommended).
+- Via command line (with Python and LaTeX installed)
+- Using Docker (for advanced users)

 ## 🚀 Features

 - Generate beautiful, professional certificates from a LaTeX template
+- User-friendly graphical interface for easy customization
 - Supports custom logos and design elements
 - Containerized with Docker for easy setup
 - Cross-platform support (Windows, macOS, Linux)